Logistics Platform

 You do not need a technical co-founder on your cap table.

 We do not name this client publicly, at their request.
-But the story is real, the outcomes are real, and we are happy to connect you directly with the founders if you want to verify it.
+If you want to verify the story, we are happy to connect you directly with the founders.

 Sound familiar ?